topgenorth/xamarin.android-jobschedulersample/README.md

-# xamarin.android-jobschedulersample
+# Xamarin.Android JobScheduler Sample.

-Using the Android JobScheduler API in a Xamarin.Android project.
+This is a quick sample that shows how to use the JobScheduler API in a Xamarin.Android application.
+This sample will only run on devices/emulators that target API level 21 or higher.